Zamiell/stardew-valley/Min-Max_Guide.md

 ### Other Notes

 - If your character's gender does not matter to you, then it is optimal to choose a female, as they get 500g in the mail instead of a [Cookie](https://stardewvalleywiki.com/Cookie).
-- Always set the game options to zoom out as far as possible (e.g. 75%).
+- If you are playing without mods, set the game options to zoom out as far as possible (e.g. 75%).
 This makes you waste less time while foraging & mining.
-  - It is also possible to edit the zoom value directly inside the save file in order to zoom out farther than 75%.
-Or, you can use [a mod](#appendix-b-mods) to accomplish the same thing.
-Doing this is [not considered cheating](#appendix-a-recommended-restrictions).
+  - However, it is recommended to play with the [Zoom Level](https://www.nexusmods.com/stardewvalley/mods/7363) mod so that you do not have to deal with this vanilla restriction.
+Counterintuitively, doing this is [not considered cheating](#appendix-a-recommended-restrictions).
 - For reference, it is possible to get up to 22 Spring Onions on Spring 1.
 (It is not required to get any Spring Onions on Spring 1, but it certainly helps.)
 - Save all [Acorns](https://stardewvalleywiki.com/Acorn) for summer.
 (We will use them to make an [Oak Tree](https://stardewvalleywiki.com/Oak_Tree) forest.)
 - Do not read any of your mail unless explicitly told to by the guide.